-Pursuant to the Notification issued by the Ministry of Corporate Affairs on 7th May, 2018 amending Section 139 of the Companies Act, 2013 and the applicable Rules, the mandatory requirement for ratification of appointment of Auditors by the Members at every AGM has been omitted and hence the Company has not proposed ratification of appointment of Messrs.
-Mukund M. Chitale & Co., Chartered Accountants, at the ensuing AGM and a note in respect of same has been included in the Notice for this AGM.
+Messrs.
+Mukund M. Chitale & Co., Chartered Accountants (ICAI Firm Registration Number 106655W) were appointed as Statutory Auditors of the Company at the 32nd AGM to hold office for a period of 4 years, commencing from the conclusion of the 32nd AGM until the conclusion of the 36th AGM of the Company to be held in the year 2023.

 The Statutory Auditors have given a confirmation to the effect that they are eligible to continue with their appointment and that they have not been disqualified in any manner from continuing as Statutory Auditors.
 The remuneration payable to the Statutory Auditors shall be determined by the Board of Directors based on the recommendation of the Audit Committee.